 Joe: Right you are, my daddy said that dollars would never buy happiness.

-Jen: That’s because he never had any money, the bloody beggar.
+Jen: That’s because he never had any money, the filthy beggar.

 Joe: When I was young we used to live in a house with big holes in the roof.

 Jen: You had a house?
 You were lucky!
 We used to live in a bottle cap, 23 of us in the middle of the ocean.

 Joe: Well, I say it was a house, actually it was a room — all 36 of us, and we had only half a floor.
 We had a big hole in the middle of the floor and we used to huddle next to the wall for fear we would fall in.